AmruteLab/PyChelator/README.md

   </ul>

   <h2>Flexibility and Customization:</h2>
-  <p>maxchelator.js is designed to be flexible, allowing users to adjust the code to fit their specific needs.
-Additionally, the library is complemented by a Python script (maxchelator.py) that users can utilize for further analysis and customization.</p>
+  <p>PyChelator is designed to be flexible, allowing users to adjust the code to fit their specific needs.
+Additionally, the library is complemented by a Python script that users can utilize for further analysis and customization.</p>
-  <p>Users are encouraged to modify the Python script (maxchelator.py) according to their unique requirements, enabling them to integrate maxchelator.js with their existing Python-based workflows and projects.</p>
+  <p>Users are encouraged to modify the Python script according to their unique requirements, enabling them to integrate maxchelator.js with their existing Python-based workflows and projects.</p>

   <h2>How to Use:</h2>
   <ol>